 Did you know that slipping on slick floors is the cause that’s attributed to 85% of worker’s compensation claims?
 This should alarm both employers and employees alike.
 No business owner likes seeing their employees injured, nor do they enjoy the mountains of paperwork and financial burdens of worker’s compensation claims.
 Likewise, no employee enjoys falling down due to a slippery floor.
+Businesses who provide storage and moving services know all too well how dangerous their floor can become if not treated properly.
 Thankfully, there is a solution to this nagging workplace problem.

 Different Types of Concrete Floor Coatings